empytree/jugbeat/README.md

 http://empytree.com/projects/beatjuggler
 https://github.com/empytree/beatjuggler

 Written in Max 5.1.9, tested in Ableton Live 8.2.5.
 Breifly tested in Max 7.0.3 and Live 9.1.7.
 Current version is **1.0 beta**.
-Please, report bugs as GitHub issues, or write me via credentials specified in license.txt file.
+Please, report bugs as GitHub issues, or write me via credentials specified in LICENSE file.

 Copyright 2015 Sergey Parfenov (aka Empytree)
 All trademarks are property of their respective owners.